denten-books/plain-text/0-intro.md

 unwillingly, to those exiled within and without, to those who understand the need for self-displacement, to those who transgress purposefully, and to those willing to trespass.

+## Odds and Ends

+Drawing from the discussion between philosophers Gerard Genette and Nelson Goodman on the nature of textual copies, I take up "reading" from the perspective of a copy machine, which "sees" pages as monolithic images.
+The machine deconstruction unveils the crisis of authenticity related to the plummeting costs of digital reproduction.
+The supposedly "dead" authors continue to draw checks from copyrighted work.
+Legal fictions rise to veil the emerging affordances of textual technology.